CYP0630/CYP0630.github.io/_research/research.md

 <details>
 <summary>Detail</summary>

-   * we  propose  a  two-stage  script  identification  method  by  integrating  textinformation.
+   * we  propose  a  two-stage  script  identification  method  by  integrating  text information.
    * In the first stage, we utilize a Residual Neural Network (ResNet)based method to get a preliminary classification result.
    * In the second stage, werecognize scene text by a multi-lingual recognition system.
    * Then we propose afusion CNN to integrate the recognized text information and classification scores.